 The Rajasthan Patrika Group of Publications has built the Patrika Gate.
 It is a magnificent gate built as a monument under Mission Anupam of the Jaipur Development Authority (JDA).
 The Patrika Gate in Jaipur has been recognized as a UNESCO World Heritage Site.
 The Prime Minister of India, Mr Narendra Modi, inaugurated the Patrika Gate in Jaipur (Rajasthan) through video conferencing.

-It is located 30-minutes outside the city.
+It is located 30 minutes outside the city.
 Dedicated parking is available free of cost.
 A fantastic monument is ready as your first stop when you reach Jaipur airport and start your trip into the city.
-The decorations and colours under them are to fill with amazement.
+The decorations and colors under them are filled with amazement.†